Couples Therapy

 Thriving together

 In couple therapy, I support both partners equally.
-I work from a systemic perspective, recognising that every relationship is shaped by the patterns, histories, and emotional worlds that both partners bring with them.
-Instead of locating “the problem” in one person, we explore together how the relationship system functions—and how it can be strengthened.
+I work from a systemic perspective, recognising that every relationship is shaped by the patterns, histories, and emotional worlds each partner brings with them.
+Rather than locating “the problem” in one person, we explore together how the relationship system functions — and how it can be strengthened.

 In our work, these differences are not treated as obstacles but as invitations: opportunities to learn from one another, to grow together, and to create a more resilient and connected partnership.

 A central part of the process is creating a space where both partners feel safe enough to speak honestly and to listen with openness.
 Through careful, empathetic, and active listening, a more precise understanding becomes possible.
-This understanding forms the foundation for genuine coexistence—where each person feels seen, valued, and understood.
-When
+This understanding forms the foundation for genuine coexistence — where each person feels seen, valued, and understood.

 Sometimes, during the course of therapy, it becomes clear that one or both partners may benefit from working individually for a period of time.
-This can be something we discover together in the process, or something a partner expresses a wish for.
+This may be something we discover together, or something a partner expresses a wish for.
 These individual sessions take place within the container of the couple‑therapy work, always in service of the relationship.

 Stepping aside for a short phase of individual exploration can help a partner clarify their needs, regulate their emotions, or work through personal themes that are impacting the relationship.
 When done thoughtfully and transparently, this often strengthens the couple work rather than interrupting it.